emilyvanakker/Advice_Generator_App_Challenge/README.md

 ### Continued development

-I would like to continue working on the user experience for this project.
-As the ajax call is happening I would add a loading animation to the button to indicate to users that it is not clickable at that time.
+For continued development I would add a loading animation to the button while the ajax call is happening to improve the UX.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author